ANJANA-MM/devops-micro-internship-portfolio/week-01-aws-linux-setup/assignment-3-deployment.md

 **Why:**
 - Installs all libraries and packages specified in `package.json`.
 - Ensures the React project has everything it needs to build and run.
-- Without this, the app might fail during the build process.
+- Without this, the app might fail during the build process.<br><br>

 ![npm install](Figures/Assignment-3/ss27.png)<br><br>